dokterdok/Continuity-Activation-Tool/README.md

 * [Article on the disabling OS security features and related risks (Cindori.org)](http://www.cindori.org/trim-enabler-and-yosemite)

 ### Changelog

+**v2.1 - 2015-06-20**
+* Works with El Capitan DP1
+* New AppleScript, allows renaming the app
+* switched from apples strings utility to a new selfmade app that does pretty much the same job for this purpose, but does not use any apple code.
+* speed up some parts of the code

 **v.2.0.1 - 2014.12.21**
 * Improved USB Bluetooth dongle detection([#103](https://github.com/dokterdok/Continuity-Activation-Tool/issues/103))